hrg921/geonho.com/blog/content/javascript/You Don't know JS- Up & Going.md

 #### Related Background Knowledge
 Unconsciously, I used this concept with React when I have to create event handler with respect to list value.

+## Chapter 3: Into YDKJS
+Briefly summarize what to expect from the rest of the books.

+### Scope & Closures
+How scoping of variables really works in JavaScript.

+#### Knowledges
+- The JS engine compiles your code right before (and sometimes during!) execution.
+- Hoisting
+- Lexical Scope
+- Closure
+- Module Pattern

+### This & Object Prototypes
+Four simple rules to understand and fully determine `this`binding.

+#### Knowledges
+- look-up chain
+- behavior delegation

+### Types & Grammer